cannikin/cameronjs/README.md

 You write HTML, CSS and Javascript and then deploy (see the [glossary](#glossary)) them however you like.
 For the simpliest deployment you've ever seen we like [Netlify](https://netlify.com).
 With Netlify you can also submit forms, add signup and login, and even provide an API all without worrying about any server setup or infrastructure.

 If you're just starting out as a web developer then CameronJS is a great place to learn the ropes.
-You can focus on the fundamentals of HTML, CSS and Javascript without learning a half dozen other new technologies at the same time.
+You can focus on the fundamentals of HTML, CSS and Javascript without having  to learn a dozen other new technologies at the same time.
 CameronJS uses some of those technologies behind the scenes but you can safely ignore them when staring out.

-And if you're an experienced dev that needs a smaller framework for creating simple apps quickly CameronJS is for you, too.
+And if you're an experienced dev that needs a smaller framework for creating simple apps quickly then CameronJS is definitely for you, too.

 Check out the [Philosophy](#philosophy) section below for more.